majanicki/ec/lab09/report.md

 - The hybrid evolutionary algorithm achieves solution quality comparable to LNS and ILS on both problem instances.
 - Operator 1 produces the most competitive results, slightly outperforming the second operator variants.
 Besides that, it requires significantly fewer local search executions.
+- Offspring in Operator 1 often differs signifcantly from parents, causing the algorithm to explore larger part of the solution space and extending LS running time.
 - Removing local search from the second operator degredes solution quality.